dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 * this will make deletion and updating quicker as *O(1)* hashmap lookups rather than linear list traversal
 * a dictionary/hashmap/object is the format that Firebase will give us later so it will make refactoring our code in Part 2 much easier
 * the API for Immutable.js is a pleasure to work with and will make our code cleaner!
+* later when we start really using a lot of app state, we'll need immutable to save us from making mistakes

 ## Notes State